ryanwhowe/Dot/README.md

 ### `Dot::count()`

 The `Dot::count()` method will generate a count of the elements in the location of the key provided.
-If the value at the location of the key proivided is not an array (or there is no value at the provided key) by default the method will return 0.
+If the value at the location of the key provided is not an array (or there is no value at the provided key) by default the method will return 0.
 This behavior can be changed to return a -1 instead when there is no value or a non array value.
-This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.

 #### Description

 ```
-Dot::count(array &$setArray, string $setKey, string $delimiter = '.', int $return = Dot::ZERO_ON_NON_ARRAY): int
+Dot::count(array &$setArray, string $setKey, string $delimiter = '.', int $return = Dot::ZERO_ON_NON_ARRAY, int $missingKeyException = 0): int
 ```

 #### Parameters